wavrx/Infinity-Tool/README.md

 ## Description

-A cross platform application created to interface the iLogger modules.
+A cross platform application created to interface the iLogger modules (https://wavrx.com).
 Infinity-Tool app connects through BLE to an iLogger device to view and set settings values, provide real-time telemetry viewing of both the electronic speed controller and Battery Management System, and allows remote browsing and streaming of the performance logs recorded on the onboard micro SD card.

 ## Download: